 When is an appraisal required?

-If you are looking to buy a home, refinance your current mortgage, or take out a home equity loan or line of credit, your mortgage lender will require an appraisal to approve the loan.
+If you are looking to buy a home, refinance your current mortgage, or take out a home equity loan or line of credit, your mortgage lender will usually require an appraisal to approve the loan.

 Even if an appraisal is not required, there are other reasons homeowners might choose to get a voluntary appraisal.
 These may include: